alibaba/GraphScope/docs/analytical_engine/tutorial_networkx_operations.md

 list(H.edges)
 ```

-Directed Graph also support to reverse edge using `DiGraph.reverse()`.
+Directed graph also supports to reverse edge using `DiGraph.reverse()`.

 ```python
 K = DG.reverse()  # retrun a "deepcopy" of reversed copy.